Seneca-ICTOER/OSM620v1/docs/Labs/lab3.md

 We also take a look at defaults.
 Most systems and software come with pre-configured defaults to make out-of-the-box setup easy.
 This can take the form of a default username and password, default ports, etc. In a well secured system, these are often changed to avoid hack attempts.
 If you know the default, there's a high chance that hackers know it as well.
 You'll be changing some defaults in this lab.

-This is not an exhaustive list of applied security, but it does give use a bit of working knowledge.
+This is not an exhaustive list of applied security, but it does give us a bit of working knowledge.
 You'll need it for this lab as well as in our later work.

 ### Firewalls